 Sep9

 15:7 You hypocrites!
-(5273-Greek actor who wore a mask in a play.
-Fraud, phony pretender.
-One who looks and sounds religious/spiritual but are not.)
-Isaiah was right when he prophesied about you (700 years earlier.
-Not Pharisees particularly, but having the same religious spirit as Isaiah’s contemporaries.-{Is.
-29:13}) 8 “‘These people (Scribes & Pharisees.
-Self-righteous religious people) honour (worship, praise) me with their lips, (Talked a good game.
-Lip-service, quote scriptures, recite prayers–(New) but their hearts (love, affection) are far from me.
-(They had all the right religious stuff down, but no real fruit, growth, or relationship with God) 9 They worship me in vain; (hollow, shallow, empty.
-No substance, results, or change) their teachings are but rules (doctrines) taught by men.’”
+Isaiah was right when he prophesied about you 8 “‘These people honour me with their lips, (Lip-service, quote scriptures, recite prayers) but their hearts are far from me.
+9 They worship me in vain; their teachings are but rules taught by men.’”
+(For Complete Expository See Book)

-“Teaches how God doesn’t want religious appearance and show, but an authentic and genuine relationship with Him.” ⇒ God values sincerity of heart that truly seeks Him, not just outward appearance or religious show.
+“Teaches how God doesn’t want religious show, but a personal relationship.” ⇒ If not careful we can have religious actions and customs that look good on the surface, but not really homering God.
+God wants a sincere of heart that truly seeks Him, not just one goi9ng through the motions.
 God is more interested in genuine faith than religious image for the sole purpose of impressing others.
 Are you going to Church because your expected?
 Or are you going to Church because you love God and want to grow in a closer and deeper relationship with Him.

-“Teaches how God isn’t after us checking off all the boxes, and looking good to others, He’s after our hearts.” ⇒There’s a great temptation to be “check box” Christians, to go for the “form” over the “substance.”
-Having a perfunctory religious check list of good deeds that never demand anything of our hearts.
-For instance, coming to church, putting money in the tray, lighting a candle, praying the rosary and reciting the Lord’s Prayer.
-We want to do all the religious requirements, or at least the most important ones.
+“Teaches how God isn’t after us checking off all the boxes and looking good before others, He’s after our hearts.” ⇒ There’s a great temptation to be “check box” Christians, to go for the “form” over the “substance.”
+It’s easier to have a checklist than actual having to follow God.
+It’s easier coming to church on Sunday and then live the rest of our week however we want, because we checked the box of going to church.
+It’s easier to pretend in front of your friends that your sobriety is going well, when your on the brink of relapse.
+It’s easier to judge those who do things in public that you do in private.
+It’s easier in going after all the external requirements, or at least the important ones.
 And that’s the advantage of a law based system.
 Following rules and laws makes everything nice, clean, and tidy.
 Everything is black & white, it’s clear and easy to follow, we know how to act and what’s expected.
-Everyone knows what needs to be done.
-But the danger here is that is can lead to self-derived sense of satisfaction and accomplishment, “Look I did it myself”.
+But the danger here is that it can lead to self-derived sense of satisfaction and accomplishment, “Look I did it myself”.
 Not only that but it also leads in not having to do more that is required of us, or having to go deep in our hearts in dealing with biblical imperatives.
 Just go to confession and say some Hail-Mary’s and your good to go.
 It keeps us from having to take the risk to step up and do what we already know is the good, and right, and faithful thing to do!
 This is not saying that God is against doing things to be good Christians, but He’s after the intent and not simply the action.
 It’s okay to grab a pen and make a list of things you need to do to strengthen your faith and grow closer to God.
 But don’t allow it to be a means to an end in itself.
 Make sure your doing it because you want to live a life that is holy and pleasing to God, and not to earn God’s favor.

 Additional Notes & Applications